-Once operating, EnMAP will provide unique data needed to address major environmental challenges related to human activity and climate change.
-The mission’s main objective is to study and decipher coupled environmental processes and to assist and promote the sustainable management of Earth’s resources.
-Despite being a primarily scientific mission, EnMAP has a clear potential to evolve towards operational service.
+EnMAP provides unique data needed to address major environmental challenges related to human activities and climate change.
+The mission’s main objective is to provide high-quality, regional scale hyperspectral data to improve our understanding of coupled environmental processes and to assist in the sustainable management of Earth’s resources.
+Despite being a primarily scientific mission, EnMAP has clear potential to evolve into an operational service.

-- Dedicated imaging pushbroom hyperspectral sensor mainly based on modified existing or pre-developed technology
+- Dedicated pushbroom hyperspectral imager mainly based on modified existing or pre-developed technology

 - Broad spectral range from 420 nm to 1000 nm (VNIR) and from 900 nm to 2450 nm (SWIR) with high radiometric resolution and stability in both spectral ranges

-- Swath width 30 km at high spatial resolution of 30 m x 30 m and off-nadir (30°) pointing feature for fast target revisit (4 days)
+- 30 km swath width at a spatial resolution of 30 x 30 m, nadir revisit time of 27 days and off-nadir (30°) pointing feature for fast target revisit (4 days)

 - Sufficient on-board memory to acquire 1,000 km swath length per orbit and a total of 5,000 km per day.

-The EnMAP mission is divided into five phases of mission progress.
-As of June 2020, the EnMAP mission is in the development and production phase (Phase D).
-Full readiness of the ground segment for in-orbit operations has been ensured and utilization for spacecraft in-orbit operations has been authorized; all mission components are to be verified and validated.
+The EnMAP mission is currently in its phase.
+Full readiness of the ground segment for in-orbit operations is ensured and utilization for in-orbit spacecraft operations has been authorized; all mission components are verified and validated.

-- to provide high-quality calibrated hyperspectral data for advanced remote sensing analyses
+- provide high-quality calibrated hyperspectral data for advanced remote sensing analyses

-- to develop novel methodologies improving the accuracy of currently available remote sensing information
+- develop novel methodologies improving the accuracy of currently available remote sensing information

-- to obtain diagnostic geochemical, biochemical and biophysical parameters describing the dynamics of ecosystems
+- obtain diagnostic geochemical, biochemical and biophysical parameters describing the dynamics of ecosystems

-- to provide suitable information products for ecosystem models
+- provide suitable information products for ecosystem models

-EnMAP will significantly increase the availability of currently infrequent hyperspectral measurements covering large areas.
-To understand and fully exploit the information content provided by EnMAP, novel evaluation techniques need to be developed that fully utilize EnMAP’s regional coverage on a global scale.
-Consolidated and improved regional scale science on the state and evolution of ecosystems is the prerequisite for improvements in global ecosystem models.
-Such upscaling studies require discriminating generalisation of the derived quantitative ecosystem parameters and synergistic analysis with other spaceborne imagery such as provided by ESA’s Sentinel fleet.
+EnMAP significantly increases the availability of hyperspectral measurements covering large areas.
+To understand and fully exploit the information provided by EnMAP, novel techniques need to be developed that utilize its regional coverage on a global scale.
+EnMAP data provide a unique opportunity to adapt existing hyperspectral data analysis approaches derived from laboratory, field, and airborne measurements and to generate synergistic analyses with other satellite imagery like ESA’S Copernicus satellites.